InfiniteCoder100/StudyNotion_Website/README.md

-for run "npm i" then "npm start"
+for run "npm i" and then "npm start"
 ## Project Description

 StudyNotion is a fully functional ed-tech platform that enables users to create, consume,